soapbox-pub/rebased/README.md

      GRANT ALL ON ALL sequences IN SCHEMA public TO pleroma;
      ```

-     * Again, change password in `config/dev.exs`, and change user to `"pleroma"` (line like `username: "postgres"`)
+     * Change password in `config/dev.exs`, and change user to `"pleroma"` (line like `username: "postgres"`)
+     * Create and update your database with `mix ecto.create && mix ecto.migrate`.
+If it gives errors, try running again, this is a known issue.

 ### Some additional configuration

-  * You will need to let pleroma instance to know what hostname/url it's running on.
+  * You will need to let pleroma instance to know what hostname/url it's running on. _THIS IS THE MOST IMPORTANT STEP.
+GET THIS WRONG AND YOU'LL HAVE TO RESET YOUR DATABASE_.

     In file `config/dev.exs`, add these lines at the end of the file:

     ```elixir
     config :pleroma, Pleroma.Web.Endpoint,
     url: [host: "example.tld", scheme: "https", port: 443]
     ```

     replacing `example.tld` with your (sub)domain

   * The common and convenient way for adding HTTPS is by using Nginx as a reverse proxy.
 You can look at example Nginx configuration in `installation/pleroma.nginx`.
 If you need TLS/SSL certificates for HTTPS, you can look get some for free with letsencrypt: https://letsencrypt.org/
   On Debian you can use `certbot` package and command to manage letsencrypt certificates.